 It should be very clear that if someone is not paying for a service or tool, that the ads are what provides the revenue.

+I have changed my mind here.
 If you limit yourself in an area of marketing or user-space, create an ecosystem where multiple platforms and apps can coexist and depend on the progress of another.